Jethet/python-games/notes.md

 * pygame classes:
   * `Surface`
     * a pygame object for representing images
-    * defines a rectangular area on which you can draw
+    * defines a rectangular area to draw on
   * `display`
     * a window or full screen
     * this is created by using `.set_mode()`